HimanshuMA011/DA-6401_Assignment_2/README.md

 ### Overview

 In the first section of the assignment, I constructed a custom convolutional neural network (CNN) from scratch using PyTorch.
-The goal was to analyze how different design and training choices affect model performance.
-To streamline experimentation, I employed Weights & Biases (WandB) for managing hyperparameter sweeps and performance logging.

 ---

-### Questions 1–3: Architecture Setup and Hyperparameter Tuning

-The notebook `Q1toQ3.ipynb` handles:
 - Dataset preparation for training and validation.
 - Defining a comprehensive sweep configuration.
 - Running multiple training sessions with varying hyperparameters using WandB’s Bayesian optimization approach.